MARVEL'S MONSTER MASH

 Most importantly this concerned the disfigured dwarfs, the "Children of the Damned" - which would later be portrayed as the results of failed experiments conducted by Basil and Ludwig von Frankenstein (all of a sudden the family name had gained the aristocratic prefix "von"), locked away in the castle's dungeons and later discovered by Victoria Frankenstein.

-Bill Mantlo only had one issue of Frankenstein Monster to work on, but his influence is generally underestimated simply because the mark he left was irrelevant due to the immediately following cancellation of the title.
-In effect, however, he turned around almost everything Doug Moench had set up during his shift.
+Bill Mantlo only had one issue of Frankenstein Monster to work on, but his influence is generally underestimated simply because the mark he left was irrelevant due to the immediately following cancellation of the title; in actual effect, he turned around almost everything Doug Moench had set up during his shift.

 Most importantly, and virtually with one stroke, Mantlo reversed Moench's attempt to go back more closely to Mary Shelley's portrayal of the Monster and instead presented a brute with lots of physical but barely no intellectual assets - clearly, his Monster owed more to the Hulk (which Mantlo would go on to script in 1980) than to Shelley's novel.
 But once again, the editorial staff gave every reason to suspect that nobody was really reading what was being edited.